Florence in 3 Days - Getting the most out of your trip

 Florence is absolutely filled with churches, so you could instead visit:

-• Basilica di San Lorenzo designed by Brunelleschi, filled with Renaissance art from the likes of Donatello and Michelangelo, and the Medici chapel which was added onto the basilica.
+• Basilica di San Lorenzo designed by Brunelleschi, filled with Renaissance art from the likes of Donatello and Michelangelo, and the Medici chapels which were added onto the basilica.

 • Santa Spirito in Oltrarno, just across the Arno river, whose plain exterior gives no hint of the beautiful interior.